Arnold Classic Survival Guide

 - Gripping Against Time: Taking Blob Training to the Next Level

 This entry was posted on Friday, February 28th, 2014 at 8:12 am and is filed under card ripping, card tearing, feats of strength, feats of strength bending, grip strength, grip strength blob, grip strength competition contest, how to improve grip strength, how to rip cards, how to tear cards, improve grip strength crush, old strongman feats of strength, ripping cards, strongman feats, tearing cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson